HOME GUARD GUERRILLAS

 By 1943, however, the War Office was trying to downplay any guerrilla role of the Home Guard.
 The invasion threat had largely disappeared and the priority now was for the Home Guard to take over regular army guard and ant-aircraft duties from troops training for D Day.

 In the more desperate days of 1940, propagandists had promoted, internationally, Tom Wintringham's exhortations for guerrilla warfare, as a means of convincing the Nazis that any invasion of Britain would be more difficult and costly than anything they had faced previously.
-Around 5,000 potential guerrillas were trained by the Osterley Home Guard Training School and students were then sent back into the regions to extend their knowledge base to others.
-Even officers from the regular army were discretely sent here for training.
+Around 5,000 potential guerrillas were trained by the unofficial Osterley Home Guard Training School, where Wintringham was Chief Instructor, between July and the end of September.
+Students were then sent back into the regions to extend their knowledge base to others.
+Even officers from the regular army were discretely sent here to observe this new form of training which an Intelligence Officer from the Auxiliary Units admitted was better than what they could provide at the time.

-The concern of MI5 (though not necessarily SIS - whose Section D was described as being without morals or scruples) was that such techniques of underground warfare, taught by ex-members of the Communist Party and spread beyond official controls, might be used against the State in the future.
+The concern of MI5 (though not necessarily SIS - whose Section D was described as being without morals or scruples) was that such techniques of underground warfare, taught by ex-members of the Communist Party and spread beyond official controls, might be used against the State in the future (see Socialism and the HG).
 For the War Office Osterley presented the risk of the Home Guard developing beyond its control and weakening its strategic focus on static defence.
 As a result, the Osterley School was closed down as soon as the immediate invasion threat declined in October 1940.
-Its successor at Denbies was instructed not to court the same degree of public attention for its methods.
+Its successor at Denbies, which continued to employ most of the Osterley instructors, was instructed not to court the same degree of public attention for its methods.

 This is indeed a very different picture of the Home Guard than that presented by TV's Dad's Army.
 Think Captain Wintringham rather than Captain Mainwaring!